trentonhicks/blog/posts/testimony.md

 When he had consulted with the people, he appointed those who sang to the Lord and those who praised Him in holy attire, as they went out before the army and said, “Give thanks to the Lord, for His faithfulness is everlasting.”
 When they began singing and praising, the Lord set ambushes against the sons of Ammon, Moab, and Mount Seir, who had come against Judah; so they were struck down.
 :::

 When you are going through difficult times and are exhausted from fighting, it can be tempting to want to give up and let bitterness creep into your life.
 Sometimes you will feel like complaining about your circustances and speaking rashly.
 Turn your eyes upon Jesus.
-Give thanks to the Lord for His mrecy and lovingkindness.
+Give thanks to the Lord for His mercy and lovingkindness.
 Give thanks for the redemption that has been purchased on your behalf.
 Trust God and give Him praise.
 He will fight your battles as you step out in faith.

-### Memorize scripture
+### Memorize Scripture

 ::: info Matthew 4:3-4
 And the tempter came and said to Him, "If You are the Son of God, command that these stones become bread."
 But He answered and said, "It is written, 'Man shall not live on bread alone, but on every word that proceeds out of the mouth of God.'"